kdubois/datascraper/README.md

 ## Create a Telegram bot

 Go to https://core.telegram.org/bots#6-botfather and follow the instructions to create a Telegram Bot.
 Add it to a group chat (or create one).
-You will need to retrieve the bot's token, and the chat id of the chat where you want the message to appear.
+You will need to retrieve the bo -Pnative -Dquarkus.kubernetes.deploy=truet's token, and the chat id of the chat where you want the message to appear.

 ## Store Telegram token and chat id